andie-dm/andie-dm/README.md

 ### 👋 Hola!
 I’m @andie-dm

 - 👩‍💻 I’m a Data Analyst
-- 📊 I’m currently learning Python 🐍
+- 📊 I’m currently learning Python 🐍 & JAVA
 - 💞️ I’m looking to collaborate on everything Data
 - 📫 How to reach me @andie_codes on IG &
 - 😄 Pronouns: she/her